readysteady/formeze/README.md

 end
 ```

-Formeze will automatically ignore the "utf8" and "authenticity_token"
+Formeze will automatically ignore the Rails "utf8" and "authenticity_token" parameters.
-parameters that Rails uses.

 If you prefer not to inherit from the `Formeze::Form` class then you can
-instead call the `Formeze.setup` method like this:
+instead call the `Formeze.setup` method on your classes like this:

 ```ruby
 class ExampleForm